-7.3 Storing Your Laptop Computer
+7.3 Storing Your Chromebook/device

-When students (7-12) are not using their laptop for class, they should be stored in their lockers with the lock securely fastened.
-Nothing should be placed on top of the laptop, when stored in the locker.
-Students in grades 9-12 are encouraged to take their laptop home every day after school, regardless of whether or not they are needed.
-Laptop computers should not be stored in a student's vehicle at school or at home.
+When students (7-12) are not using their Chromebook/device for class, they should be stored in their lockers with the lock securely fastened.
+Nothing should be placed on top of the Chromebook/device, when stored in the locker.
+Students in grades 9-12 are encouraged to take their Chromebook/device home every day after school, regardless of whether or not they are needed.
+Chromebook/device should not be stored in a student's vehicle at school or at home.

-7.4 Laptop Computers Left in Unsupervised Areas
+7.4 Chromebook/devices Left in Unsupervised Areas

-Under no circumstances should laptop be left in unsupervised areas.
+Under no circumstances should Chromebook/device be left in unsupervised areas.
 Unsupervised areas include the school grounds and campus, the cafeteria, computer lab, locker rooms, library, lobbies, senior area, unlocked classrooms and hallways.
 Any computer left in these areas is in danger of being stolen.
 Unsupervised laptop will be confiscated by staff and taken to the office.
 Disciplinary action may be taken for leaving your laptop in an unsupervised location.

-8. REPAIRING OR REPLACING YOUR LAPTOP COMPUTER
+8. REPAIRING OR REPLACING YOUR CHROMEBOOK/DEVICE